 2) Select if the Idea creator must mark their Idea as complete before it can progress by automation.

 3) Decide how many days Idea creators have to update their ideas.

-5) An email will be generated and sent to the user when their Idea reaches this stage advising them to complete their develop task.
+6) An email will be generated and sent to the user when their idea reaches this stage advising them to complete their develop task.
 Customise the message.

-7) Progression settings are the same as in Discussion stage.
+8) Progression settings are the same as he Gather stage.

-- If you want the Idea creator to be able to edit the original form in their idea as well as the new form, drag over the previous form as well.
+- If you want the Idea creator to be able to edit the original form in their idea as well as the new form, you must include both froms in the stage.

 - Step 2: Outcomes enable Admins and Challenge Managers to set Challenge-specific objectives for participation, social activity, financial results and implementation times and track the results against those objectives.

 - Step 3: If you select that only Idea creators and teams can only see their own ideas, this will mean that a submitted Idea is only visible to the creator and no other users will be able to see that Idea.